HL7/nhsn-dqm/input/pagecontent/specification.md

 * The receiver **SHALL** be capable of processing resource instances containing must-support data elements without generating an error or causing the application to fail.
 * The receiver **SHALL** be able to process resource instances containing must-support data elements asserting missing information (data absent reason extension).

+Note: This implementation guide also leverages QI Core, but the latest QI Core does not add Must Support requirements beyond what is in US Core.

 #### Profiles